 Here’s what you need to know.

 What does this mean for DASH riders?

-Effective Monday, February 8, DASH is modifying our facial mask policy to align with the newly expanded federal mask mandate.
-Masks are now mandatory on all modes of public transit and in all transportation hubs, facilities, and vehicles including bus stops.
+Masks are mandatory on all modes of public transit, including all DASH buses, and in all transportation hubs, facilities, and vehicles including bus stops – unless the transit station or bus stop is outdoors.
 Passengers who refuse to wear a mask will not be permitted to board the bus.
 If someone removes their mask after boarding and refuses to wear it, they will be required to disembark the bus as soon as safely possible, such as at the nearest stop.

 DASH maintains a supply of extra masks on every bus for passengers without masks who cannot delay their trip to obtain one.
 If you do not have a mask, simply ask your operator for one when you board the bus.

 To whom does this mandate apply?

 DASH passengers and employees are subject to this mandate.
 The Executive Order defines public transportation as, “all forms of public transportation as defined in section 5302 of title 49, United States Code.”
 Given that definition, DASH passengers and employees are subject to the mandate.

 What will the Security Directive cover?

 It requires CDC-approved masks be worn by public transportation personnel (including contractors) and passengers at all times within the system.
 That means onboard vehicles, in stations, on platforms and at stops or any fixed facility where passengers are picked up and discharged, unless the station or platform is located outdoors.
 The Security Directive clearly defines conveyances and facilities covered.